Shirley Burkovich: A League of Her Own

 In the same interview, Burkovich recalled that there were no opportunities for girls to do sports at that time, "we got to use the gym during our lunch hour because that's when the boys didn't use it, so the girls would go on there and play basketball."

-As WWII ended, Shirley's brother encouraged her to join the All-American Girls Professional Baseball League (AAGPBL).
+As WWII ended, Shirley's brother encouraged her to join the AAGPBL.
 The women played softball, but the rules of play were those of Major League Baseball.
 The league ran from 1943 to 1954 to attract crowds to stadiums.
 Many franchisees were losing players to the war, and thus, a new baseball league was born.

 Putting in a little 'hustle'